itscodenation/flw1-rps-15-16-starter/README.md

 ##How to Submit
 The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to your repo at the project submission link found in the header of the Daily Session Document (bit.ly/ScriptEd).**

-at the project submission link found in the header of the Daily Session Document.
 To push to GitHub run the following commands in your terminal:
 `git status`
 `git add .`